 In the case of an urban mission church such care in deploying detail would also have fulfilled an economic function.
 St Michael’s was designed in 1876 but, though the nave was complete by 1881, the chancel was not finished until 1894.
 For this reason the intended stone vaulting of the chancel was replaced in execution by a continuation of the nave ceiling, itself an avant-garde design making use of transverse arches supported on the exterior of the building by flying buttresses.
 Also unbuilt was the great west tower, intended to act as the main entrance onto Camden Road, and exhibiting the same gentle play of austerity and ornament so typical of Bodley.

 Yet seen today in its denuded state the effect of St Michael’s is far less lively than Bodley intended.
-As completed, the wooden paneling of the nave walls was painted a rich olive green and the walls above a deep red flocked with the sacred monogram of the Name of Jesus (IHS) in black and white.
+He planned for the wooden paneling of the nave walls to be painted a rich olive green and the walls above a deep red flocked with the sacred monogram of the Name of Jesus (IHS) in black and white, but it seems as if only the paneling was ever coloured, with the upper walls remaining white.
 Seen against the soft grey stone, this striking decorative scheme would have added a dimension of depth to the design.
-The north aisle windows by Burlison & Grylls, a firm often employed by Bodley in his churches, must have looked especially splendid in this setting.
+The north aisle windows by Burlison & Grylls, a firm often employed by Bodley in his churches, would have looked even more splendid in this setting.

 Shining down from the east, the crisp white light of Charles Eamer Kempe’s east window glistens on a black and white marble chancel pavement- another element typical of Bodley- and the memorial brass to E. B. Penfold whose vision made St Michael’s possible.
 It was the drive and energy of a large number of late Victorian clergy which transformed the urban landscape of London and enabled the construction of such glorious buildings as St Michael’s, Camden Town.
 Such an heritage of skill and beauty deserves to be celebrated.